joshnuss/vite-unified-plugin-experiment/README.md

 # vite unified plugin

-experiment to create a framework-agnostic vite plugin for working with markdown
+Experimental vite plugin for markdown blogs & docs sites.

 ## Benefits

-- Based on `unified`
+- Super simple API and ultra-light setup.
+- Framework agnostic.
+Works with Svelte, Vue, and React.
+- Type safe frontmatter and dynamically typed content.

+## Features

-- Supports `remark` & `rehype` plugins
+- Based on `unified`.
+Supports all `remark` & `rehype` plugins.
 - Simple API
-  - Loading a single post `await get_post(slug)`
+  - Loading a single post `await get(slug)`
-  - Loading multiple posts `await list_posts()`
+  - Loading multiple posts `await list()`
 - Can have multiple directories (blog, docs) with separate config
-- Frontmatter is typed with Zod
 - Supports Shiki via rehype
-- It automatically adds as alias for each collection, for example `base: 'posts'` adds an alias `import ... from '#posts'`
+- It adds an alias for each collection, for example a collection named `'posts'` an alias `import ... from '#posts'` is provided.
 - It be configured to sort the content, for example based on in the frontmatter like `date`

 ## Config example